- year built

 The Noorderlicht is a well-balanced, two-masted schooner capable of sailing the seven seas.
 Well suited for expedition cruising among small islands, she is ideal for her Northern Norway itineraries.
 Her open decks, maneuverable small watercraft and qualified captains offer an ideal experience for appreciation of the incredible local landscapes.
 This traditional expedition ship’s small size allows for the flexibility to search out wildlife in the remote areas that she explores.

 AdventureSmith Explorations’ Noorderlicht review includes a detailed description of the small ship including deck plans and a photo gallery.
-Please read our review below then contact our polar cruise experts to compare the Noorderlicht with other small cruise ships sailing Arctic cruises.
+Please read our review below then contact our polar cruise experts to compare the Noorderlicht with other small cruise ships sailing Arctic cruises, including private charter cruises.

 Choose the Noorderlicht to explore the Norwegian Arctic up close and have a traditional expedition experience—you can even help hoist the sails!
 While this historic, traditional sailing vessel is not an ice breaker and thus has no ice class rating, she has a strengthened bow.
 Those who voyage aboard Noorderlicht often demonstrate a strong interest in exploring remote regions, allowing camaraderie and spirit to develop as an important part of the expedition experience.